yurivish/made-of-bits/README.md

 [] how to allow/disallow rank0?
 [] should we distinguish multisets at the type level? feels weird

+# Design

+- Try a variable width font for the zoomable bit vector :)
+- Make a bit vec doc tech note.
+Audience: me
+- Try scrivener.
+Import transcripts and audio notes

 # To do
-[] consider allowing fixed with integer backing buffers for the sorted array vector [] impl a "padded bitvec" with 0 or 1 padding and an internal offset bitvec obeying the interface.
+[] Hist constructor: accept {m,r,n} or {a,b,n} or even any two of a b c with m and r as aliases [] consider allowing fixed with integer backing buffers for the sorted array vector [] impl a "padded bitvec" with 0 or 1 padding and an internal offset bitvec obeying the interface.
 [] run tests on git commit before allowing a commit to go in? maybe too strict; maybe we should disallow merges to release or something unless tsc / testing both pass.